ada-x64/cubething2/src/markup/articles/applying-to-grad-school/main.md

 It remains to be seen whether anybody responds to the survey.
 I am hoping so.
 I will keep this blog updated with my application status and any further information on my nefarious scheme to get people to help me.
+If you are one of the people I've emailed, thank you for being here :) And no, you're not getting phished, I promise.

+P.S.
+I am currently working on an updated version of this site which allows me to use LaTeX in addition to Markdown to format posts.
+This has been my primary workhorse for writing lately.
+As I've been focused on grad school applications and raising my daughter I've been a bit too busy to finish it up just yet, but it's nearly there.